nais/doc/gcp/getting-started.md

 ## Administrative hurdles

-Moving to GCP is a great time to update your "Risikovurdering" (ROS) analyze and it is required that you update your entry in the "Behandlingsoversikt" when changing platform.
+When moving an application to GCP, it is a great time to update its [Risikovurdering (ROS)][ROS] analysis.
+It is required to update the application's entry in the [Behandlingsoversikt] when changing platforms.
 If both of these words are unfamiliar to your team, it's time to sit down and take a look at both of them.

-Every application needs to do a ROS analyze, and applications handling personal information needs to do a "Personvernkonsekvens" (PVK) analyze, and create an entry in the "Behandlingsoversikt".
-More information about [ROS][], [PVK][], and [Behandlingsoversikt][] can be found on our intranet.
-Questions about ROS can be directed to [Leif Tore Løvmo][], while [Line Langlo Spongsveen][] can answer questions about the other two.
+Every application needs to have an [ROS] analysis, and applications handling personal information needs a [Personvernkonsekvens (PVK)][PVK] analysis, and then create an entry in the [Behandlingsoversikt].
+More information about [ROS], [PVK], and [Behandlingsoversikt] can be found on our intranet.
+Questions about ROS can be directed to [Leif Tore Løvmo], while [Line Langlo Spongsveen] can answer questions about the other two.

 [Teams]: ../basics/teams.md
 [nais-yaml]: https://github.com/navikt/nais-yaml